wincent/docvim/doc/diff.md

 ```

 This means that to locate a record based on its line's location within sequence `a`, we don't need to do a map lookup: we can just do `record index = sequence length - line index`.

+Likewise, it seems that we can do without [the `next` array](https://github.com/spearce/jgit/blob/1513a5632dcaf8c6e2d6998427087e11ba35566d/org.eclipse.jgit/src/org/eclipse/jgit/diff/HistogramDiffIndex.java#L124), which maps from a line location to the line location of the next occurence of the same item.
+As seen above, we can trivially go from a line to record, and given a record, we can look up `record.next` to see the next occurrence, and concretely, look up `record.next.index` to see its index.